aspose-font/Aspose.Font-Documentation/java/how-to-load-fonts/_index.md

     Font desiredFont = Font.Open(fontDef);
 {{< /highlight >}}

-The final result of the font loading is getting an object of [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type.
+The final result of the font loading is getting an object of [*com.aspose.font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type.
-Class [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) is a base font class of [*Aspose.Font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) for the Java library.
+Class [*com.aspose.font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) is a base font class of [*com.aspose.font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) package for the Java library.
 It represents the main functionality of working with fonts.

-Getting loaded a font into [*Aspose.Font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type object you will be able to render text with this font, get encoding data, and font metrics.
+Getting loaded a font into [*com.aspose.font.Font*](https://apireference.aspose.com/font/java/com.aspose.font/Font) type object you will be able to render text with this font, get encoding data, and font metrics.
 You will also be able to modify or save this font and many more.

 To initiate the [*FontDefiniton*](https://apireference.aspose.com/font/java/com.aspose.font/FontDefinition) object we need, as was mentioned before, to give it 2 font parameters, - the format type, and the object that describes the storage for font binary data.
 The first parameter is notified with [*FontType*](https://apireference.aspose.com/font/java/com.aspose.font/FontType) enumeration.

-To simplify work with the second parameter, [*Aspose.Font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) offers a series of objects that gives universal access to the font binary data independently from where the font is placed.
+To simplify work with the second parameter, [*com.aspose.font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) offers a series of objects that gives universal access to the font binary data independently from where the font is placed.

 This universal access is linked with such a thing as a byte stream.
-So, independently from where the font is placed - into a file on a disk, inside another file, byte array in memory - in any case, special [*Aspose.Font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) objects will provide an access to the byte stream, related to the desired font.
+So, independently from where the font is placed - into a file on a disk, inside another file, byte array in memory - in any case, special [*com.aspose.font*](https://apireference.aspose.com/font/java/com.aspose.font/package-summary) objects will provide an access to the byte stream, related to the desired font.

 Let's describe these objects:
 1. [*StreamSource*](https://apireference.aspose.com/font/java/com.aspose.font/StreamSource) class.